Arnavjain2503/Stockify/README.md

 - **Retrofit** is utilized for making efficient network requests with appropriate error handling.

 ### Permissions
-The app requires the following permission:
+The app requires the following permission in `AndroidManifest.xml` file:
 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```